-The Board of Directors approved a distribution to members of \$200,000 in January 2022 and \$400,000 in January 2021.
-The 2022 distribution was paid to members in February 2022.
-The 2021 distribution was paid to members in January and February 2021.
+The Board of Directors approved a distribution to members of \$200,000 in January 2023 and \$200,000 in January 2022.
+The distribution was paid to members in February 2023 and February 2022, respectively.

 Income Taxes

 In accordance with certain provisions of the Internal Revenue Code and the Act and related governing laws and regulations, ACE, as a local governmental entity, is exempt from federal and state income taxes.